Packing for the High Sierra Trail

 - Map – Paper maps don’t run out of battery…

 - Compass – Also does not run out of battery…

 Eat / Drink

-- Backpackers Cache Bear Canister (4.4lbs / 70.4oz) – There are bear lockers at a lot of campsites (but not all!) along the way, but I’m pretty sure you’re required to still have one, just in case.
+- Backpackers Cache Bear Canister (4.4lbs / 70.4oz) – There are bear lockers at a lot of campsites along the way, but I’m pretty sure you’re required to still have one, just in case.

 - Katadyn Hiker Water Filter (.7lbs / 11oz) – Make sure to have some backup iodine tablets or something.
 Between 6 of us, we brought 4 filters, 3 of which broke.
 I also read that some people don’t even filter along the way, but after being the very lucky recipient of some Giardia once, I wasn’t going to risk it.

-- Nalgene – To keep my pack weight lower, I only carried one filled Nalgene at a time and just refilled when I had the opportunity.
+- Nalgene – Instead of having a 3 liter bladder in my pack, to keep my pack weight lower, I only carried one filled Nalgene at a time and just refilled when I had the opportunity.
 (I never once regretted that decision.)

-- Roll-Up Soft Water Bottles – I also carried 2 soft roll-up water bottles that I filled each night at camp so I wasn’t filtering so often.
+- Roll-Up Soft Water Bottles – I also carried 2 soft roll-up water bottles that I filled each night at camp so I was staying really hydrated, but I wasn’t filtering all the time.
 (These also came in handy on the last day up Mt Whitney when there were no water sources for like 8 difficult miles.)

 - 230g Jet Boil Fuel (.5lbs / 8.11oz) – I boiled water 2-3 times in the morning for 1 meal and 1-2 cups of coffee and then one more time at night for dinner.
 I don’t think I even went through half this fuel so in hindsight, I wish I had brought a smaller bottle.
 (Less weight)